Find a Grave Help

 Please don’t send more than two requests per email and more than 5 emails per day.
 But please do be sure to include the web page link in any communication to Find a Grave.

 You can use the Find a Grave Community Forums to get answers from other members to many of your questions.
 Be sure to find the first post on any of the official forums and follow the instructions listed there.

 Use this email to request that a memorial be added to Honoring, Interesting Monuments, or Interesting Epitaphs or to mark a memorial as a cenotaph, report an inappropriate biography, and any other issues concerning memorials.

 Note: to suggest changes to name, birth/death, plot, inscription, family links, use Suggest Edits on the memorial.

-This is where you would report copyright issues, an unresponsive transfer requests or a deceased contributor; assign Fallen Graver stewardship or send all other questions.
+This is where you would report an unresponsive transfer request or a deceased contributor; assign Fallen Graver stewardship or send all other questions.